 How to use a thimble

 A thimble is used to protect your fingers from needle pricking while hand sewing stiff, heavyweight fabric or fur and leather.
 We put it usually on the middle finger of the dominant hand and use it to push the needle through the fabric.

-Backstitch (sometimes called stem stitch, outline stitch or split stitch) is used to permanently attach two pieces of fabric together.
-On one side it looks like a strait stitch sewn with sewing machine, but the stitches overlap on the other side of the fabric.
+Backstitch (sometimes called stem stitch, outline stitch, or split stitch) is used to permanently attach two pieces of fabric together.
+On one side it looks like a straight stitch sewn with a sewing machine, but the stitches overlap on the other side of the fabric.
 And of course, it usually doesn’t look as neat as machine stitches.
-Backstitch is regularly used by seamstresses to sew in places that are hard to rich with a sewing machine, for example when we put an invisible zipper to a dress or a skirt.
+Backstitch is regularly used by seamstresses to sew in places that are hard to rich with a sewing machine, for example when we put an invisible zipper on a dress or a skirt.

-This stitch forms a solid line on both sides of fabric.
-Each stitch overlaps back of the preceding one, the needle enters behind the thread at the end of the stitch already made and coming out in front of it.
+This stitch forms a solid line on both sides of the fabric.
+Each stitch overlaps back of the preceding one, the needle enters behind the thread at the end of the stitch already made and comes out in front of it.
 This diagram shows how to work backstitch.

 3. Invisible stitch